olpeh/olpeh.github.io/_drafts/react-suspense.md

 }
 ```

+>So, the lesson here is that modifying the default config values changes the default config values.<br/>
+> – Me, November 2018

 ## Route-based Code Splitting

-As my trial of using Suspense was basically just a proof-of-concept, I did not think about where to use code splitting.
+As my trial of using Suspense was basically a proof-of-concept, I did not think thoroughly about where to use code splitting.
-I just wanted to use it around some `big` components, that I thought were causing the bundle sizes to grow.
+I just wanted to use it around some `large` components, that I thought were causing the bundle sizes to grow.
 Luckily my co-worker pointed me to [the docs](https://reactjs.org/docs/code-splitting.html#route-based-code-splitting){:target="\_blank"} where route-based code splitting is suggested.
 This allows a simple way of splitting the bundles based on different views and is probably a good starting point for getting started with dynamic code splitting.
 Further on, you should analyze your bundles in order to figure out what causes their sizes to become large and what could be possible opportunities for improvements.